camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-authentication.md

 ---
-id: tasklist-api-authentication
+id: tasklist-api-rest-authentication
-title: Authentication
+title: "Authentication"
-slug: /apis-tools/tasklist-api/tasklist-api-authentication
 sidebar_position: 2
-description: "Build apps powered by BPMN that require human interaction, and make requests."
+description: "Describes authentication options that can be used to access Tasklist REST API."
 ---

-Authenticate to access the Tasklist API.

 ## Authentication in the cloud